 Our front yard Acapulco chairs are goners, although only a few years old.
 BUMMER.
 While the ones in the shade out back are fine, apparently the sun breaks down the PVC webbing and the chairs eventually crack into a million tiny pieces of plastic in your gravel.
 Or at least that has been our experience.
 So … More Modern Adirondack Chair Roundup

 We made the shortest trip ever to our hometown (homecounty?), Orange County, CA, recently and had to pop in to one of my favorite places.
 A wonderland of a park in Anaheim.
 No, not that park.
 The second happiest place on earth: Brookhurst Community Park.
-I shared some (ok, a million) pictures of this place … More Space Age Moon Park
+I shared some pictures on IG stories and you guys … More Space Age Moon Park